opentoonz/opentoonz_docs/source/creating_movements.rst

 Using Column Keys
 -----------------
-When columns are animated, their animation can be controlled in a quick way by managing key positions and interpolations directly in the xsheet, with no need to use the function editor.
+When columns are animated, their animation can be controlled in a quick way by managing key positions and interpolations directly in the Xsheet, with no need to use the function editor.

 As soon as a key position is defined for a column, a related icon is displayed on the right of the column cell to which it refers; the key is displayed regardless of how many parameters are animated.
 Keys can be moved within the column they refer to, and selected in order to be copied/cut and pasted from one cell to another.